 Is my roof appropriate for a PV installation?

 The ideal roof is a south-facing, slanted roof with no shading on the area where the modules will be located.
-PV can be installed on roofs with other characteristics, but the efficiency may be lower.
+PV can be installed on east and west roofs, but the efficiency may be lower.
 Please call BPVS to discuss your buildings details and a site assessment.

-What is the optimal tilt angle for modules in MA and NY?
+What is the optimal tilt angle for modules in MA and VT?

-The optimal angle of inclination for absorbing solar radiation is latitude of the location plus 15 degrees for winter optimization, or latitude minus 15 degrees for summer optimization.
-The use of the rule resulted in many of the dramatically tilted solar thermal panels you see on homes in New England (Most of MA is near 42 degrees north latitude, putting winter optimal inclination at 57 degrees).
-In terms of solar performance, it is important to note that the difference exhibited while varying module inclination between 5 and 30 degrees (28 degrees being about the year-round-optimum for MA) is not more than 8%, and between 12 and 30 degrees it isn’t more than 4%.
-Between 17 and 45 degrees (covering the range for most residential roofs), you will make use of 98 to 100% of all available sunlight.
-BPVS will take all factors into account when we design your system, and will work with you to arrive at the system design that is truly optimal.
+28 degrees is the optimal tilt for year round performance.
+It is important to note that the difference exhibited while varying module inclinations between 5 and 30 degrees is not more than 8%, and between 17 and 45 degrees (covering the range for most residential roofs), you will make use of 98-100% of all available sunlight.
+BPVS will take all factors into account when we design your system and will work with you to arrive at the system design that is truly optimal.

 How big are the solar modules?

-Do we have enough sun in New England and NY for PV?
+Do we have enough sun in MA and VT for PV?

-Yes, A system rated at 2 kW will produce about 2,400 kWh annually in New England & NY.
+Yes, A system rated at 2 kW will produce about 2,400 kWh annually.
 This is enough to provide one quarter of the average New England home’s electricity.
 For homes with efficient appliances and lighting, and conservative energy users, a 2 kW system may provide much more of the energy than the household needs.
 Because New England uses more energy in summer time when photovoltaic production is at its peak, the clean electricity produced by grid-connected systems is especially valuable.

 How much energy will my PV modules produce?

-A 1 kW PV array installed optimally in Massachusetts or New York should produce on the order of 1,200 kWh per year from 20 year meteorological averages.
-Our Berkshire customers have averaged 1167 kWh per year per kW in the past four years.
+A 1 kW PV array installed optimally in Massachusetts should produce on the order of 1,200 kWh per year from 20 year meteorological averages.
+Our Berkshire customers have averaged 1158 kWh per year per kW in the past four years.